 Digital accessibility is becoming a must.
-The directive (EU) 2016/2102 on making the websites and mobile apps of public sector bodies more accessible has recently published (on 2 December 2016) and entered into force on 22 December 2016 (Member States have until 23 September 2018 to transpose the text into their national legislation).
+The directive (EU) 2016/2102 on making the websites and mobile apps of public sector bodies more accessible has recently published (on 2 December 2016) and entered into force on 22 December 2016 (the Member States have until 23 September 2018 to transpose the text into their national legislation).

-Therefore, it is important that website developers, designers, marketing and public relations people as well as managers and policy makers, have knowledge and skills for improving accessibility to disabled visitors of their websites / mobile apps.
+Therefore, it is important that website developers, designers, marketing and public relations people as well as managers and policymakers, have knowledge and skills for improving accessibility to disabled visitors of their websites / mobile apps.

 The project aims to meet the following objectives:

 - develop and implement CURRICULUM AND MATERIALS for trainers,

 - increase the participation rate of disabled people in the digital society,

 - promote inclusion of disadvantaged groups in the labor market.